G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/crawler_scraper_node_guide.md

 - `blog_classifier_max_length` (int, default from system settings): Maximum characters considered from the `cleaned_markdown_content` field during classification.
 - `clean_markdown` (bool, default `true`): If enabled, the node returns cleaned markdown content in the preview items.
 The output field `markdown_content` will be sourced from `cleaned_markdown_content` (URLs stripped, irrelevant boilerplate removed).
 If disabled, `markdown_content` will be sourced from `raw_markdown_content`.

+### Data Quality Threshold

+The node includes a data quality check to ensure sufficient content was collected:

+- `min_blog_and_page_count` (int, default `10`, range: 1-100): Minimum number of pages required in the filtered sample for the result to be considered useful.
+If fewer pages are collected after filtering (blog classification, path filtering, etc.), the output field `has_insufficient_blog_and_page_count` will be set to `true` to indicate the data may not be sufficient for downstream processing.

 Notes:
 - Classification occurs in the scraping pipeline.
 When enabled, each stored document includes an `is_blog` boolean.
 - For node output, the preview list `scraped_data` is filtered by `is_blog == true` when classification is enabled.
 - **Automatic Disable**: Blog classification is automatically disabled when `include_only_paths` is specified in input, as path-based filtering provides more targeted content selection.
+- **Quality Check**: The threshold is applied to the final filtered sample (after blog classification and other filtering), not the raw scraped count.